 The National Safety Council© eight-hour course covers defensive driving techniques, driver attitude, the effects of alcohol/drugs on driving, the DDC Collision Prevention Formula, head-on collisions, collision avoidance techniques, following distance, the conditions of driving and more.
 More emphasis is placed on rules of the road and driver skills.

 The course is designed for those who have already completed the four-hour program, and/or persons with multiple traffic violations.
 Corporate and government agencies and individuals are welcome to attend.

 - Classes are offered from 8:00 am to 5:00 pm on Saturdays.

+All classes are not offered every week.
+Placement in classes is based on availability.
 Traffic Safety School reserves the right to place you into a different time and day on an as needed basis.
 For more information on traffic tickets go to the McHenry County Circuit Clerk's Office website.

 You may take classes with us for violations received in other counties for an administration fee.

 Mail Out of County Registration form to: